colinbazzano/grokking-algorithms/README.md

     Nodes - Think of it as yourself, and your friends are other nodes, and if directed related, are *neighbors* Edges - Draws the line from one node to the other

+Directed Graph - the relationship is only one way.
+Say you have a friend, you are connected to them, but there friend's list doesn't extend beyond them.

+Undirected Graph - do not have arrows, and the relationship goes both ways.

 ## Breadth First Search

     BFS is an algorithm for graphs!
 It allows you to find the shortest distance between two things.